- Revamped interior works much better than before

 features & specs

-In balance, the LR2 sits more with the German luxury crossovers--the Q5, the GLK--than it does with Japanese hardware like the Acura RDX.
-It feels more substantial, and sits more upright, and gas mileage is improved, though still not a breakout in the class.
+In balance, the LR2 sits more with the German luxury crossovers--the Audi Q5, the Mercedes GLK--than it does with Japanese hardware like the Acura RDX.
+It feels more substantial, and sits more upright.
 It provides more back-seat space than the Japanese crossovers, and its cargo space is above the mean for the class, but there's no third-row seat--that's the province of the bigger LR4.
+Recent updates also helped improve the LR2's fuel economy, though it's still not quite class-leading, and lags behind that of its Evoque counterpart.

-Despite its more traditional role in the Land Rover family, the LR2 reeks of its upscale heritage.
-It's not nearly as quick as the latest BMW X3 nor as efficient, and it's probably just as off-road-capable than the Benz GLK, not more so.
+Despite its more traditional role in the Land Rover family, the LR2 embodies the same upscale heritage.
+It's not nearly as quick as the latest BMW X3 nor as efficient, and it's probably just as off-road-capable as the Benz GLK, not more so.
 But like those two utes and above all the other contenders, there's some real upper crust in the LR2's folded fenders and in its green-and-silver badge.

 Trail riders won't admire the lack of a true low range, but the LR2's traction systems are quite sophisticated, and let casual off-pavement drivers choose the right traction mode for the conditions at hand.
 In our experience, it's more than sufficient for the way these utes are used, anyway.